Are you looking for a hidden gem in old Istanbul? You’ve found it.

 What is the best way to see the colorful houses of Balat?

-Using a local guide is a great way you’ll see the houses without the crowds.
-Guides know the optimal times to visit, so it’s definitely worth hiring someone to take you.
+Using a local guide is an excellent way for you to see the houses without the crowds.
+Guides know the optimal times to visit, so it’s definitely worth hiring someone to take you to the nearby tourist attractions.

 How far is Balat from the Blue Mosque?